Winter in the Conservatory

 I am often asked, ‘How do you heat your conservatory?’
 Living in Minnesota, and having also built conservatories for over 20 years, we have learned a few things.

-First of all, conservatories are easier to heat than they are to cool.
-What are your expectations for heat in the conservatory?
-We enjoy the comfort of our conservatory in the evenings while we read a book, tussle with grandkids or I practice my Hammond B3.
+First of all, conservatories are easier to heat than they are too cool.
+What are your expectations for heat in winter in the conservatory?
+We use our conservatory in the evenings while we read a book, tussle with grandkids or I practice my Hammond B3.